liamaharon/handy-handbook-tool/README.md

 # Handy Handbook Tool
-Google Chrome extension which automatically applies single page format to pages on the University of Melbourne handbook when available
+Google Chrome extension to improve the user experience of the University of Melbourne handbook